Here are the answers to frequently asked questions about traffic signals:

 Signal coordination and signal synchronization are the same thing.

-Progression is coordination of signals in a way to time signals for traffic moving along one street in such a way that the signals turn green as the platoons of cars come to them.
+Progression is coordination of signals in a plan to time signals for traffic moving along one street so that the signals turn green as the platoons of cars come to them.
 Thus drivers traveling along that street do not have to stop at most of the lights.

 See this page for more on progression.